-Minimum Credits: 3

-Maximum Credits: 3

 This course is designed to introduce students to the theories and basic methods used by visual and performing artists, and to the research tools needed to employ these methods.
 We will explore the different approaches to art objects/performances and their historical contexts used in the discipline of art history/music/theatre.
 The goal of this course is to teach you how to read critically as well as to learn to identify, interpret, and use a variety of research methodologies as you collect, read, analyze, and discuss representative texts.

-Academic Career: Undergraduate

-Course Component: Lecture

-Grade Component: Letter Grade

-Course Requirements: PREQ: HA&A 0010; MUSIC 0211 and (THEA 0805 or 0806); LVL: JUNIOR
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade Course Requirements: PREQ: (HAA 0010 or 0030) and (MUSIC 0222 or 0224) and (THEA 0805 or 0806) LVL: Junior